Hello everyone!

-In the daily life of a PHP developer, it's very common to need a quick environment for testing, prototyping, or even to host a low-traffic application.
-And, often, we want something that is easy to configure, without the complexity of SSH Keys or advanced configurations right off the bat.
+In the daily life of a PHP developer, it is very common to need a quick environment for testing, prototyping, or even hosting a low-traffic application.
+And often, we want something that is easy to set up, without the complexity of SSH Keys or advanced configurations right from the start.

-With that in mind, Azure emerges as a powerful and accessible tool to create virtual machines in minutes!
+With that in mind, Azure emerges as a powerful and accessible tool for creating virtual machines in just a few minutes!

-In this post, we will demystify the process of creating a Virtual Machine in Azure with Debian 12 (Bookworm), the version available in Azure images, configuring a complete environment with Apache, PHP 8.5, and the drivers for connecting to SQL Server.
+In this post, we will demystify the process of creating a Virtual Machine on Azure with Debian 12 (Bookworm), the version available in Azure images, setting up a complete environment with Apache, PHP 8.5, and the drivers for connecting to SQL Server.

 Get ready to have your web environment running in minutes, with everything you need to connect your PHP applications to SQL Server or MySQL/MariaDB, and with that touch of performance that makes all the difference.
-So, let's go!
+So, let's get started!

 Creating a free Azure account

-If you don't have an Azure account yet, great news: Microsoft offers a free account with USD 200 in credits to use in the first 30 days, plus more than 55 free services for 12 months, more than enough for this tutorial.
+If you don't have an Azure account yet, great news: Microsoft offers a free account with USD 200 in credits to use in the first 30 days, plus over 55 free services for 12 months, more than enough for this tutorial.

 To create your free account:

-- Go to azure.microsoft.com/free and click on "Try for free".
+- Go to azure.microsoft.com/free and click on "Try free".

 - Fill in your personal details: full name, country, and date of birth.